hamza-messaoudi/disaster-response-pipeline/README.md

 ---
 ## Resources

-This project was a part of the [Udacity Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This project is a part of the [Udacity Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 The used dataset was provided by [Figure Eight](https://www.figure-eight.com/) (acquired by Appen Ltd.).